 - 18 Commissioners, each responsible for a portfolio

-The day-to-day running of Commission business is performed by its staff (lawyers, economists, etc.), organized into departments known as Directorates-General (DGs), each responsible for a specific policy area.
+The day-to-day running of the Commission business is performed by its staff (lawyers, economists, etc.), organized into departments known as Directorates-General (DGs), each responsible for a specific policy area.

 Appointing the President

 Every five years, the 28 commissioners are replaced.

 New commissioners – one from each country – and a president of the commission are put forward to be voted on by a newly-elected European Parliament.

 These candidates all have to be approved by a clear majority of the parliament, which has 751 MEPs.

 The candidate is put forward by national leaders in the European Council, taking account of the results of the European Parliament elections.